Trump officials investigate protesters who interrupted Minnesota church service, targeting ICE official

 “David Easterwood, out now!” protesters yelled at one point.

+The protesters then moved outside and started walking down a nearby alley, police spokesperson Nikki Muehlhausen told CNN Monday.
+The incident is actively being investigated as disorderly conduct, she added.

 None of the videos show Easterwood in the church, and it’s unclear if he was in the building on Sunday.
-In response to CNN’s inquiry about his connection to ICE, a DHS spokesperson responded, “DHS will never confirm or deny attempts to dox our law enforcement officers.”
+In response to CNN’s inquiry about his connection to ICE, a Department of Homeland Security spokesperson responded, “DHS will never confirm or deny attempts to dox our law enforcement officers.”

+President Donald Trump has sharply condemned the anti‑ICE protest, describing the demonstrators as “agitators and insurrectionists” and accusing them of being “highly trained” to sow disorder.

+“Just watched footage of the Church Raid in Minnesota by the agitators and insurrectionists.
+These people are professionals!
+No person acts the way they act.
+They are highly trained to scream, rant, and rave, like lunatics, in a certain manner, just like they are doing,” Trump said on his Truth Social early Tuesday.
+“They are troublemakers who should be thrown in jail, or thrown out of the Country,” he went on to say.

 Federal investigation promised

+She reiterated the Justice Department is pursuing federal charges in a post on social media Monday.
+She said federal officials must first obtain a warrant before making arrests.

+Deputy Attorney General Todd Blanche told Fox News on Monday that the Department of Justice Civil Rights Division has sent experts to Minneapolis.
+The US Attorney’s office, the FBI and DHS are all involved in the investigation, he said.

-A surge in immigration enforcement around Minneapolis, known as Operation Metro Surge, brought thousands of additional federal agents to the area and prompted widespread protests, especially after a Border Patrol agent fatally shot Renee Good, a 37-year-old mother of three, on January 7.
+A surge in immigration enforcement around Minneapolis, known as Operation Metro Surge, brought thousands of additional federal agents to the area and prompted widespread protests, especially after an ICE agent fatally shot Renee Good, a 37-year-old mother of three, on January 7.

-The swift promise to investigate the demonstration stood in contrast to the administration’s response to Good’s death, as the Department of Justice quickly quashed an inquiry and refused to cooperate with local law enforcement agencies on their own investigation.
+The swift promise to investigate the demonstration stood in contrast to the administration’s response to Good’s death, as the FBI quickly shifted an investigation into the ICE agent who shot Good to focus on whether the agent was assaulted, and the Justice Department refused to cooperate with local law enforcement agencies on their own investigation.

-Nekima Levy Armstrong, a former president of the local NAACP chapter, told The Associated Press she considered the threat of an official investigation a sham.
+Nekima Levy Armstrong, a former president of the local NAACP chapter and one of the organizers of the protest at the church, said some parishioners were unaware of Eastwood’s role as an ICE director.
+She told CNN she doesn’t “know how anyone who claims to be Christian could condone his behavior and the dual nature of the roles that he plays.”

-“If people are more concerned about someone coming to a church on a Sunday and disrupting business as usual than they are about the atrocities that we are experiencing in our community, then they need to check their theology and they need to check their hearts,” she said.
+“The reality is that it’s unconscionable and unacceptable for someone to claim to serve as a pastor while also being responsible for a lot of what is happening here in our community as a result of thousands of ICE agents descending upon the state of Minnesota and the Twin Cities in particular.”

 Cities Church has not responded to CNN’s requests for comment.
 A St. Paul police vehicle was briefly seen parked outside the building Monday morning, and no one answered when a CNN crew rang the doorbell.